 My approach to cooking is more about what’s almost gone bad in my fridge and less about Alice Waters’ what’s-fresh-in-the-fields ideal.
 Some nights, all goes as planned, and we have a vibrant pasta primavera or a succulent braised pork loin with fresh veggies on the side and some rice and pan gravy (the closest thing to a sauce I make).
 Most likely, though, we’re stir-frying up stray limp vegetables with as much ginger and garlic as we can muster to mask the taste of the old veggie drawer.
 Still, no matter what I’m throwing together for dinner, cooking has become automatic — smashing garlic, chopping veggies, stirring pots is my evening therapy.

 But that’s how Lowcountry Bodega differs from a meal kit like Blue Apron.
 This is restaurant quality fare — something you’d probably be able to eat and afford once a week.
-The LCB guys are chefs, having worked in kitchens like Fat Hen and 167 Raw, so they’re helping you put together a fancy meal in as few steps as possible.
-They’ve parboiled the fregola so you don’t have to spend 20 minutes simmering it on the stove, they’ve made a compound garlic butter for seasoning your succotash, they’ve even prepared a peach-lemon verbena mostarda for topping your pork chop.
+The LCB guys are chefs, having worked in kitchens like Fat Hen and 167 Raw, so they’re helping you put together a restaurant quality meal in as few steps as possible.
+They’ve parboiled the fregola so you don’t have to spend 20 minutes simmering it on the stove, they’ve made a compound garlic butter to season your succotash with, they’ve even prepared a peach-lemon verbena mostarda for topping your pork chop.
 They take the extra step so you don’t have to (as if I would).

-After our full LCB meal that Sunday, which impressed us with its breadth and quality, a Blue Apron box showed up on Wednesday with two nights of meals, recipes I had preselected on their website.
-I went with the hoisin beef and vegetable stir-fry and the pan-fried Francese-style chicken.
+After our full LCB meal that Sunday, which impressed us with its breadth and quality, a Blue Apron box showed up on Wednesday with two nights of meals in it.
 The beautifully branded and thermally cooled box landed on the porch and after unpacking and unpacking and unpacking (there’s a lot of packaging), we ended up with a whole bunch of adorable little bottles labeled with their pre-measured ingredients (rice vinegar, hoisin, dijon mustard, parmesan cheese).
 Unfortunately, I have most of these things in my pantry along with a host of other ingredients they shipped my way: eggs, flour, tomatoes, lemons, rice, potatoes.
 Hell, I usually even have some sort of semi-wilted all-purpose green in my fridge that could take the place of arugula.
 I felt kind of stupid having these things sent to me.
 It’s like when I order toilet paper from Amazon.
-Could you be any lazier as a human being?
+Could I be any lazier as a human being?

 I gamely tackled the first recipe — hoisin steak stir-fry.
-I literally make one stir-fry every week, mainly because my kids freaking love stir-fried rice, I have a ridiculously fancy rice cooker that can make rice at 10 cups a clip and keep it warm all week, and I always have something, even if it’s an egg, that can jazz things up.
-I thought I’d see what Blue Apron’s recipe offered that might have escaped my on-the-fly approach to stir-frying.
+Really?
+A stir-fry?
+I literally make one stir-fry every week, mainly because my kids freaking love stir-fried rice.
+I have a ridiculously fancy rice cooker that can make rice at 10 cups a clip and keep it warm all week, and I always have something, even if it’s an egg, that can get thrown in there to jazz things up.